 their own unaided efforts, nor can it ever be possible for the mirror to free itself from its dross.

 5.42 The consequence of humanity’s infatuation with the ideologies its own mind had conceived was to produce a terrifying acceleration of the process of disintegration that was dissolving the fabric of social life and cultivating the basest impulses of human nature.
-The brutalization that the first world war had engendered now became an omnipresent feature of social life throughout much of the planet.
+The brutalization that the First World War had engendered now became an omnipresent feature of social life throughout much of the planet.
 “Thus have We gathered together the workers of iniquity”, Bahá’u’lláh warned over a century earlier.
 “We see them rushing on towards their idol. ….
 They hasten forward to Hell Fire, and mistake it for light.”

 .